Division of Pulmonary, Critical Care, and Sleep Medicine

 Prior to his appointment at the Medical College of Georgia, Dr. Healy was a Clinical Assistant Professor at the University of South Carolina School of Medicine at Prisma Health in Greenville, SC.
 In this role he served as Sleep Lab director and Intensive Care Unit director of Hillcrest Hospital.

 Dr. Healy returned to the Medical College of Georgia, his alma mater, driven by a passion to shape the pulmonary, critical care, and sleep health of Georgians.
-He serves as the Associate Medical Director of the Medical Intensive Care Unit (MICU).
-He also serves as the Director of Sleep Quality Improvement.
+He has served as the Associate Medical Director of the Medical Intensive Care Unit (MICU) as well as the Director of Sleep Quality Improvement.
 He is passionate about clinical care, medical education, and research.

 Dr. Healy has authored several scientific papers and has presented at regional and national conferences.
 His clinical interests include sleep disordered breathing, sleep disordered breathing in heart failure, non-invasive ventilation in neuromuscular weakness and COPD, as well as mechanical ventilation in the Intensive Care Unit.